Håvard Bentdal Ingvaldsen

-Career
+Biography

 At the 2021 European Athletics U20 Championships in Tallinn, he ran a new personal best time of 46.70 seconds in the final of the 400 metres to win a bronze medal.
 Later that summer, still aged 18 years-old, he recorded a national U20 record time of 45.95s as he won the 400m Norwegian Championships.
 He also ran the 400 meters during the 2022 European Athletics Championships in August 2022, in Munich but overall his 2022 season was hampered by injuries.

 On 15 June 2023, he set a new personal best time of 44.86s for the 400m at the Diamond League event in Oslo.
 This also took the national record from Karsten Warholm.
-Ingvaldsen won gold at the 2023 European Team Championships in Chorzow in June 2023.
+Ingvaldsen won gold at the 2023 European Team Championships in Chorzów in June 2023.
 He ran 44.88s which was a championship record for the European Team Championships format.

 Competing at the 2023 European Athletics U23 Championships held from in July 2023 in Espoo, Finland, he won the gold medal in the 400m.

 Competing at the 2023 World Athletics Championships in Budapest, he lowered his national record in the 400 metres to 44.39 to qualify for the semi final.
 He finished sixth overall in the final.

 He competed at the 2024 Summer Olympics over 400 metres in August 2024, reaching the semi-finals.

+In August 2026, he competed at the 2026 European Athletics Championships in Birmingham, England in the 400 metres.